 I enjoy all things classical, ancient, and sacred: spaces, gardens, architecture, music, books, art, and liturgy.
 “Dr. Adventure” and I relish the challenge of staying awake until nine o’clock every evening, while we read the works of British authors: among these are C. S. Lewis, J. R. R. Tolkien, Charles Dickens, Charlotte Bronte, and Jane Austen.
 We are collecting a library of British authors and BBC “Masterpiece Theatre” films.

-For fitness, we swim laps.
-I swim faster than my husband to ensure that he will, after all these years, continue to chase after me.
-We also do strength training together.
-I practice Tai Chi and drink Chai Tea.
 My indoor interests include calligraphy, reading, writing memoirs, and recording family histories.
 However, I complete my domestic chores before pursuing other more stimulating hobbies.
 Always.
 Of course.

 We know you are walking through this process with dignity and honor trusting in the Lord to direct your path and oversee your future- It grieves both Paul and me to see you endure this, but we know it will produce and is producing an endurance, a perserverance, a character and a faith that can never be taken away- We find much joy in knowing that.
 We also know what a beacon you are to others during this time and our prayer is that the radiance of Christ will fill each hospital room you inhabit- that those who give you medical care will be turned to Christ through your faith and that God Himself will meet you every second of every minute of every hour in your need.
 Our prayers are over you this weekend, dear friend-

 With all our love-

 Susan and Paul Gilbert

 Dear Paul & Susan,